harplife/zettelkasten/math/Derivatives.md

 > [!important] This might be my favorite approach.

-Recall the identity rule of exponents :
+Recall the inverse rule :
 $$e^{\ln a}=a$$

 Raise both sides to the power of $x$ :